Mooncey/gregorkalendar-frontend/gregor-kalendar/src/mock_data/README.md

   - It returns response code 200 for a successful addition of the leader to the team with the specified ``teamId``
 - For an Error Code Response, this occurs when:
   - Adding a leader was attempted, but the leader's ``email`` already exists within the team of the specified ``teamId`` (Either within the leaders or the members).

+## Post Member Availability Request

+- Request Example: ``postMemberAvailability.json``

+Occurs when member submits any changes to their availability,

+- For an OK Response:
+  - It returns response code 200 for a successful update and saving of member availability for member `email` within the specified `teamId`.
+- For an Error Code Response, this occurs when:
+  - From any error, such as an error while saving,